dblim/cs229project-lim-lundgren/README.md

 and saves the MSE value obtained on the validation set of our data into a CSV file.
 In the file ```hyp_tuning.py```, on about line 140, the quantity ```num_trials``` is the number of times we want python to generate a random choice of these parameters.
 At the moment, ```num_trials``` is 4.
 We save the CSV file in  ```src/output/LSTM_tuning/random_samples```.
 To distinguish the  different files each time we execute ```python hyp_tuning.py```, the CSV files contain a random number in their name.

-Finally, to obtain Fig. 2 in our CS 229 project linked above, go to ```src/output/LSTM_training/``` and run the jupyter notebook ```Tuning_plot.ipynb```.
+To obtain Fig. 2 in our CS 229 project linked above, go to ```src/output/LSTM_training/``` and run the jupyter notebook ```Tuning_plot.ipynb```.
 Run all the code in there, and the figure generated will be a plot of hyperparameters against MSE value.

+Finally, note that the plot is made out of all the values from all the CSV files in the folder ```src/output/LSTM_tuning/random_samples```.